 Late submission of assignments.
 An ability to complete work in a timely way, and meet deadlines, are important professional competencies.
 But life can get complicated when unexpected or untoward events turn up uninvited.
 Permission to turn in work past a stated deadline should be requested in advance, in writing, and the request must include a proposed new deadline.
-The new deadline cannot ordinarily be changed, and if you fail to meet it without a further extension being granted, it is possible that the work may not be accepted.
-(I don't especially enjoy all this tough talk; so help me head off problems by attending to deadlines and communicating with me when there are problems.)
+The new deadline cannot ordinarily be changed, and if you fail to meet it without a further extension being granted, your work may not be accepted.

 Computer and internet use in class.
 You can use your computer to take notes, or look for things on the course website, but do not use class time to check your emails, get score updates for sports events, or any purpose unrelated to class.
 There is a break and you can use that time.

 As I view this rule as altogether clear, claims that it was not understood are unlikely to be credited.